LPN-Licensed Practical Nurse

 completed online application and upload required documents on or before

-Additional Information: Several Positions available for the 2018-19 school year
+Additional Information: Several Positions available for the 2019-20 school year.
+Teamsters III, Level

 Check for additional Information

 WORK DAYS PER FISCAL YEAR: 180 HOLIDAYS: 11 or 12 dependent on school start date

 SUMMARY: The job of Licensed Practical Nurse is done for the purpose of providing health care services meeting the individual needs of students; incorporating health care plans directed by physicians; complying with the laws relating to student health, including parental and guardian consent; providing appropriate care for ill, medically fragile and/or injured students; providing health information and serving as a resource to teachers, staff and administrators; and identifying health problems for referral for proper treatment.
 All of these responsibilities are under the direction of the Director of Health and Social Services or designee.